jozhfun/kickstarter-analysis/Crowdfunding Analysis/README.md

 # Kickstarting with Excel

 ## Overview of Project
-Crowdfunding Projects to uncover trends
+Crowdfunding Projects to uncover trends.
 ### Purpose
 Help Louise understand how campaigns progressed given the time and goal.
 ## Analysis and Challenges